ssvadla/Legal_Text_Classification/README.md

     All the codes that are related to supervised Learning can be run using the below steps.
     Step1: Upload all the labeled and test data into the google drive and mention the path of the files to the respective variables in the code.
     Step2: Run all the cells in the notebook.

+    For Supervised_allData

+    Comment and uncomment the classifiers according to the experiment.
+    For example: If you need to run the LightGBM, uncomment the LightGBM classifier and comment the all the other classifiers.